Our Lady of the Holy Souls Catholic School is committed to nurturing each child’s faith, education, and social development through Christ.

 - Each player must be a member of the First Tee of Arkansas and follow all rules set forth by the organization.

 - Parents will be scheduled to walk with their child's team throughout the season.
 On your scheduled day, you will check in at the clubhouse and let First Tee know how many members of your team will be playing that day.
 You will then walk the entire match with your child's team.

-- All parents of students playing golf, will be required to attend a Virtus, Protecting God's Children class before the season begins.
+- All parents of students playing golf will be required to complete Safe Environment training.

 - Parents are not allowed to carry clubs or offer advice or suggestions in any way while they are on the golf course with the team.

-1 Head Coach (coaches, schedules and assists athletes)
+- 1 Head Coach Coaches schedule and assists athletes

-2 Event Coordinators (in charge of assigned event)
+- 2 Event Coordinators In charge of the assigned event

-- All parent volunteers will be required to attend a Virtus, Protecting God's Children training session.
+- All parent volunteers will be required to attend a Safe Environment training session.

 - Each athlete should have proper running shoes and socks.
 Track "spikes" are allowed.